kstolen0/kstolen0.github.io/_posts/2022-11-29-CORS-what-why-how.md

 # How is CORs?

 Say you have a website, and an api, and your website needs to call that api.
 If both are on the same origin everything is hunky-dory and you don't need to worry about CORs.
 However, if the api is hosted on a different origin then you'll need to use CORs to allow your client origin.

+Take the below code examples.
+The client is hosted on `localhost:1111` and is attempting to query an api hosted on `localhost:2222`

 {% tabs log %}
     {% tab log client code %}